Henley Bridge (Tennessee): Planning and construction

+Early history

 The completion of the Henley Bridge roughly coincided with the creation of the Great Smoky Mountains National Park, and the bridge became for Knoxvillians the "gateway" to the Smokies (US-441, which crosses the bridge, is still the main route connecting Knoxville with the park).
-From 1987-2015, the bridge was also the primary fireworks launching area during Knoxville's annual Boomsday celebration.
+During 1987–2015, the bridge was also the primary fireworks launching area during Knoxville's annual Boomsday celebration.

 The Henley Bridge is mentioned in three novels by author Cormac McCarthy.
 In The Orchard Keeper (1968), a bootlegger's car breaks down on the bridge.
 In Suttree (1979), a homeless man known as "The Ragpicker" lives under the south end of the bridge.
 In The Road (2006), the Henley Bridge is the "high concrete bridge" the father and son cross near the beginning of the novel en route to the Great Smoky Mountains to the south.
-It is also mentioned in the start of Mountain Treachery, an Amazon.com e-novel by Matt Reid.

 Rehabilitation

 In 2011, the Tennessee Department of Transportation began a major rehabilitation project on the bridge.
 The improvements called for five total lanes of vehicular traffic, two bike lanes and sidewalks, as well as improved lighting.

 The project was plagued with delays, most notably when two workers were killed in two separate incidents on the construction site.
 Britton Bridge LLC, the project's contractor, was fined and the construction progress was halted for two weeks by TDOT.
 There were also several previously undetected deficiencies in the bridge's structure that lagged progress and increased cost.

 The project was partially completed with the opening of two of the five lanes of traffic on October 17, 2013.
 The final cost of the project is estimated at $32 million.
-Contractors will finish paving work, striping and lighting improvements, with a final completion date of June 2014.
+Contractors finished paving work, striping and lighting improvements, and the bridge reopened on June 3, 2014.